RAKWireless/rak_common_for_gateway/README.md

 step1 : Download and install [Raspbian Stretch or Buster LITE](https://www.raspberrypi.org/downloads/raspbian/)

-step2 : Use "sudo raspi-config" command, enable spi and i2c interface.
+step2 : Use "sudo raspi-config" command, enable spi and i2c interface, disable login shell over serial and enable serial port hardware.

 step3 : Clone the installer and start the installation (More installation options can be found in "sudo ./install.sh --help").